WE CURRENTLY ACCEPT APPLICATIONS. THE APPLICATION DEADLINE IS 31 MARCH 2021.

 What we expect from successful candidates:

-- Master’s degree by October 2020 in Economics or a related field (e.g. Mathematics, Statistics).
+- Research oriented master’s degree by October 2021 in Economics or a related field (e.g. Mathematics, Statistics).
 A strong background in Economics at the advanced Master’s level is desired, but can to some extend be compensated by a strong background in mathematics or statistics.

 - Research interests in the field of regional disparities and a strong passion for research.